thrackle-io/rules-engine/docs/userGuides/Architecture/Client/Application/APPLICATION-MANAGER.md

-        │    └── it should continue to next data contract ├── when proposeOwner() is called for pauseRules data contract │ └── it should set the newDataProviderOwner for the pauseRules data contract └── if all proposeOwner() functions succed
+        │    └── it should continue to next data contract ├── when proposeOwner() is called for pauseRules data contract │ └── it should set the newDataProviderOwner for the pauseRules data contract └── when all proposeOwner() functions succeed
           └── it should emit {AD1467_AppManagerDataUpgradeProposed} event
 ```
 The provided address should be the address of the new Application Manager contract.
 This function can only be called by the Application Admin.